Google Analytics: Limitations

 Another limitation of Google Analytics for large websites is the use of sampling in the generation of many of its reports.
 To reduce the load on their servers and to provide users with a relatively quick response to their query, Google Analytics limits reports to 500,000 randomly sampled sessions at the profile level for its calculations.
 While margins of error are indicated for the visits metric, margins of error are not provided for any other metrics in the Google Analytics reports.
 For small segments of data, the margin of error can be very large.

 One of the biggest limitation of Google Analytics, is its inability to track and attribute offline conversions.
 Offline conversion tracking is required to measure the impact of online marketing campaigns in "offline" environments, such as Point of Sale, Call Centers, Affiliate Networks, or payment gateways.
-Since Google Analytics is a JavaScript tag set on a website, when the visitor switch from the website environment to a phone conversation, the tracking is lost, and the "call center" activity can't be directly linked to the initial visit or visitor.
+Since Google Analytics is a JavaScript tag set on a website, when the visitor switch from the website environment to a phone conversation, the tracking is lost, and the "call center" activity can not be directly linked to the initial visit or visitor.
 Third-party tools integrated with Google Analytics, are now capable of tracking customer journey from online to offline environments.

+The retention period for user-level data and for event data used in Explorations is limited to 2 months by default and can be extended to a maximum of 14 months in the standard product.
+The retention setting does not affect standard aggregated reports in GA4.
+Google Analytics 360 offers longer options, up to 50 months.